-The ARC runs Australia's only national refrigeration and air conditioning (RAC) licence scheme on behalf of the Federal Government, which involves regulating the acquisition, possession, disposal and handling of ozone depleting substances and synthetic greenhouse gases in the RAC industry.
+ARC runs Australia's national refrigeration and air conditioning (RAC) licence scheme on behalf of the Australian Department of Climate Change, Energy, the Environment and Water (DCCEEW).
+The scheme is internationally admired for its success in regulating the acquisition, possession, disposal and handling of ozone depleting substances and synthetic greenhouse gases in the RAC industry.